betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 mobile devices.
 However, a number of tools also support variations of this feature for different needs, as described below.

+### <a name='audio-sharing'>Share Audio</a>

+Shared audio is a feature that allows any audio content, such as videos with sound, music or podcasts, to be properly handled such that attendees here *direct* audio as opposed to indirect audio (e.g. out through the presenter's speakers and back in through the presenter's microphone).
+It means audio originating from content on the presenter's computer needs to be mixed with audio of the presenter's voice, etc. Not all teleconferencing tools support this.

 ### <a name='app-sharing'>App sharing</a>

 App (or Application) sharing is like [*Screen Sharing*](#screen-sharing) except that